Wicked Jezabel Demo 9:220:00/9:22

 These lady rockers also think of themselves as more than “just a band.”
 Through many of their shows they have supported animal rescue organizations, women’s health groups, and natural disaster relief agencies, to name just a few.

 Since delivering their first set on the Phase 1 stage in 1998, members of the band have continued to nurture a bond that has withstood the test of time.
-In 2007 and 2008, Wicked Jezabel was acknowledged for their hard work and services to the Washington, D.C. music scene ,when they were honored at the Washington Area Music Awards (Wammies), receiving the title of “Best Rock Performer” and “Fan Favorite”.
-In 2013 and 2014 they won Best of Gay DC according to The Washington Blade.
+In 2007, 2008 & 2015 Wicked Jezabel was acknowledged for their hard work and services to the Washington, D.C. music scene ,when they were honored at the Washington Area Music Awards (Wammies), receiving the title of “Best Rock Performer” and “Fan Favorite”.
+In 2013 and 2014, 2017, 2018 & 2019, they won Best of Gay DC according to The Washington Blade.

 They are eager to finish recording and release their first live album, “Wicked Jezabel RAW: Recycling Audio Waves,” which will contain both covers and hopefully a few originals.